guiste10/sunfish_c/README.md

 ## Branches
 The <b>master</b> branch contains the translation of the original Sunfish engine written in python.
 This can still be improved in terms of lines/quality of code, but the algorithm must stay the same as on the original Sunfish!

 The <b>sunfish-improved</b> branch is where all improvements are merged that aren't part of the original Sunfish engine.
-This can be simple improvements such as endgame PST's, better transposition table usage, better move ordering, killer (non capture) heuristic, etc.
+The current implemented improvements are:
+* Endgame PST's for the king and pawns
+* Killer (non capture) move heuristic

 Any <b>pull requests</b> on those 2 branches is welcome !